marwantarek01/AWS-TF-2tierApp/README.md

-# AWS Two-Tier Deployment with Terraform
+# AWS 2-Tier WebbApp Deployment with Terraform

 This project aims to develop scalable and secure AWS resources to deploy a two-tier application, utilizing Terraform for automated provisioning.
 The approach adheres to best practices in Terraform coding and architectural design principles.
 ## Table of Contents